If you're reading this, you're probably missing out on $500,000.

-In this case we’re going to give a number, but we’re going to do it with a twist.
+If they're not willing to open up and push things back to you, we don't have much of a choice.
+We have to give a number, but we're going to do it with a twist.
 Before you go on any job interview, you need to do a little bit of market research on salaries.
 The best tools for this are:

 For this example, let's say you want to be a Product Manager at Facebook.

 Your next step is to head over to Glassdoor and look for the salaries page.
 Search for “Product Manager” in the job titles filter.
 You should see a salary range pop up based on people who have submitted information about the role: